Larmor precession reexamined: Testable correction and its ramifications: Spin-rotator containing a uniform magnetic field

+Note that the entanglement between the spin and the spatial parts of the wave function embodied in Eq.(\ref{entstate})results from the application of Pauli equation in this problem using the spin-magnetic field interaction term which has an implicit spatial dependence of the confinement of the uniform magnetic field within the bounded region of the spin rotator.
+It is this feature taken into account in the treatment given in this paper that leads to a nontrivial modification of the standard formula for Larmor precession.

-Eqs.(2) and (3) imply that while a neutron having spin-up interacts with the spin rotator containing constant magnetic field, the associated spatial wave function $(\psi^{+})$ evolves under a \emph{potential well} that has been generated due to the spin-magnetic field interaction; the associated spatial wave function $(\psi^{-})$ of a spin-down neutron evolves under a \emph{potential barrier}.
-Before proceeding to focus on the solutions of Eqs.
-(2) and (3), we revisit in the next section the usual textbook treatment of this problem purporting to derive the Larmor precession relation for the rotated spin state after the spin-magnetic field interaction within the spin-rotator.
+Before proceeding to focus on the exact solutions of Eqs. (\ref{pauli1}) and (\ref{pauli2}), we revisit in the next section the usual treatment of this problem used to derive the Larmor precession relation for the rotated spin state after the spin-magnetic field interaction within the spin-rotator.